 Paul Muldoon a hyperobjekty.
 Trans.
 Martin Světlík.
 In: Věci v básních: od Achilleova štítu po hyperobjekty (Vydavatelství Univerzita Karlova, Filozofická fakulta, 2020), 385-405.

 “Out in the Open: The Pocket Book of Edward Thomas.”
 In: Dusk and Dawn: Literature Between Two Centuries, eds Šárka Grauová and Eva Voldřichová Beránková.
-Faculty of Arts Charles University Press, 2017.333-355. pdf
+Faculty of Arts Charles University Press, 2017.333-355.
+PDF: Justin Quinn Edward Thomas Out in the Open Pocketbook

 Poetry Books